LtvnSergey/SQL-Fresh-Segments/analysis/4_index_analysis.md

 |2019-07-01|Las Vegas Trip Planners|2.82|3.33|Las Vegas Trip Planners : 2.77|Readers of Honduran Content : 4.41|
 |2019-08-01|Cosmetics and Beauty Shoppers|2.73|2.77|Las Vegas Trip Planners : 2.82|Las Vegas Trip Planners : 2.77|

+---

+### 5. Overall reasons why the max average composition might change from month to month

+- Max average composition might change from month-to-month due to such reasons as:
+	a.
+Some interest could be seasonal
+	b.
+Customers become tired of similar interests (like 'Work Comes First Travalers)
+	c.
+During the year an audience group in general could change
+	d.
+Current bussiness model is not appropriate and thus it should be modified